graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

     });
 }
 ```

+The above configuration options are not necessary with the `System.Text.Json` serialization engine.

 Second, the `Newtonsoft.Json` library defaults to case-insensitive matching for key names when
 deserializing objects. `System.Text.Json` defaults to case-sensitive matching, but converts property